How To Change Your Dog’s Food Safely

 • Day 5: Feed 25% of your old food, mixed with 75% of the new food per serving.

-• Day 6: Feed 90-100% of the new food — at this point you should be very close to a clean digestive transition period.
+• Day 6: Feed 90-100% of the new diet — at this point, you should be very close to a clean digestive transition period.

 Throughout this adjustment period, be sure to keep a close eye on your dog.
 Here are some things you should monitor to ensure that he’s not experiencing an upset stomach or other health concerns.

-• Is your dog having a lot of gas?
+2. Is your dog having a lot of gas?
 Ideally, your dog’s gas should remain low.
 Otherwise, he may not be digesting the new food well.
+Look for signs of stomach upset.

-• Your dog’s feces should remain normal.
-Yes, it sounds gross to look at the poop, but it’s important to keep an eye on your dog’s stool to make sure it’s not too runny.
+3. Your dog’s feces should remain normal.
+Yes, it sounds gross to look at the poop, but it’s essential to keep an eye on your dog’s stool to make sure it’s not too runny.
 Runny stool raises concerns about diarrhea and dehydration.

-Tip: If you see a great deal of change in these areas, slow down the process and take more time to ease your dog into the new food.
-This slow process of changing food should alleviate the majority of issues normally associated with an upset stomach.
+If you see a great deal of change in these areas, slow down the process and take more time to ease your dog into the new food.
+This slow process of changing dog food should alleviate most issues normally associated with stomach upset.

 What If My Dog Isn’t Adjusting?
-Consult A Vet
+It’s Time To Consult A Vet

-If the dog food transition isn’t working, no matter how slow you go with the food change, consider slowly reverting to the old food.
+If the dog food transition isn’t working, consider slowly reverting to the old diet, no matter how slow you go with the food change.
 Your dog could be allergic to the new food.
-If more serious issues arise during this transition, consult your vet for more assistance.
+If more serious issues arise while switching dog food, if you see severe symptoms, or if your dog stops eating, consult your vet for more assistance.

 How Do I Choose A New Dog Food?